What is the best protein powder after gastric bypass surgery?

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
-As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.
+As you just learned, partially digested food feeds the bacteria in your gut, which produce gas and cause side effects.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder made with real foods is next to impossible.
-Why?
-Most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
+A final reason why we make the best protein powder after gastric bypass surgery is that we do not use protein isolates.
+Most protein powders, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They appear on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”

-We will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
-Sometimes, manufacturers use chemical solvents like hexane to separate the protein from the food.
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
+Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.

-Instead of protein concentrates or isolates, we make the best protein powder after gastric bypass surgery with whole foods like egg whites and chickpeas.
-Egg whites are simply broken, pasteurized, and dried before becoming protein powder.
+Instead of using protein concentrates or isolates, we make the best protein powder after gastric bypass surgery with whole foods like egg whites and almonds.
+Egg whites are simply pasteurized and dried before becoming protein powder.
 Almonds are just roasted, pressed to remove some of the oil, and ground.
-Whole foods like these are easy to digest and a stomach-friendly alternative to protein concentrates and isolates.
+Whole foods like these are an easy to digest, gut-friendly alternative to protein concentrates and isolates.

-Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for people with sensitive stomachs.
-Egg whites are low in fiber, low-FODMAP, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
-Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein powder.
+Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
+Egg whites are low in fiber, low-FODMAP, naturally alkaline, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
+Our customers have experienced fewer digestive issues with egg white protein powder than with any other type of protein powder.
 If you cannot eat eggs, try our vegan almond protein powder.
 We prefer almonds to other plant protein sources because they are more gut-friendly.
 Research suggests that almonds possess prebiotic properties that can improve the diversity and composition of the gut microbiome.